 Furthermore, the small size of the company really made me feel like I was contributing in a meaningful fashion and inspired me to always be pulling my weight.
 I had real assignments that directly helped the company and made my work feel valued.

 Siddharth, Business Development Intern | May 2017 – August 2017 | Master of Business Administration | Rice University

 My internship experience was much better than I expected.
 The internship started with three major projects which required understanding of finance and accounting.
 The most cherished part of my internship was the opportunity of working with the top leadership team, this provided me a great insight of Corporate America.
 The internship helped me to find gaps in my understanding of business world.
-I took courses such as go to market strategy, decision model, process improvement based on my internship experience.
+I took courses such as go-to-market strategy, decision model, and process improvement based on my internship experience.

 For future interns my message would be – the ultimate selling point for Viking Cold’s internship is that fact that the company is in its startup phase.
 Thus, the pace of idea generation and implementation is high.
 Also, one should try to add more dimensions to their internship experience by taking more side projects.